milabuob/nirfaster-uFF/README.md

 **Special notes to Mac users**

-Mac may throw a warning that the file is damaged and need to be moved to Trash.
+*Support for Python versions other than 3.10-3.12 are not available at the moment.
+We are not dropping support for Mac, but will be a little slow in the near future.* Mac may throw a warning that the file is damaged and need to be moved to Trash.
 You can bypass this by using command

 ```bash
 xattr -c <your_library>.so